myq1991/node-dbus-sdk/doc/API.md

 3. **Defining Interfaces**: Create `LocalInterface` instances with custom methods, properties, and signals using `defineMethod`, `defineProperty`, and `defineSignal`.
 Add these interfaces to `LocalObject` instances.
 4. **Running the Service**: Call `LocalService.run()` to connect to the DBus bus and publish the service.
 The library automatically handles incoming method calls, routing them to the appropriate `LocalInterface` methods or properties.
 5. **Emitting Signals**: Use `EventEmitter` instances associated with signals in `LocalInterface` to trigger signal emissions, which are broadcast to subscribed clients via the `DBus` instance.
+6. **Managing Object Hierarchies**: Utilize the `objectManager` property on `LocalService` to access the `ObjectManagerInterface` (if available on the root object), which notifies clients of added or removed objects and interfaces.

 ### Type Safety and Data Handling
 - The library handles type conversion between DBus's strict type system and TypeScript/JavaScript using `DBusSignedValue`, ensuring signature validation and proper serialization/deserialization.